matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-The JavaScript part is defined in `app/matestack/components/dynamic/js/component.js`
+The JavaScript part is defined in `app/matestack/components/dynamic/js/component.js` as a Vue.js component:

 ```javascript
 MatestackUiCore.Vue.component('dynamic-component-cell', {